Medical-A-to-Z/Medical-A-to-Z-Official-Release/README.md

 <br /><br />

 # **Compatibility**
-Medical A to Z is an android app that supports android versions from 5.0 to 15.0, optimized for all android-based devices such as phones, tablets, and foldables.
+Medical A to Z is an Android app that supports Android versions from 5.0 to 15.0, optimized for a wide variety of devices such as phones, tablets, and foldables.

 <br /><br />